-I'm sure like myself, you must be thinking hah, got so many songs, meh, huh, huh.
-I mean, there are many Christmas songs, Last Christmas, Rudolph the Red Nosed Reindeer, there many Christmas songs, but are there enough songs to last one whole day?
-Well, that was what I was curious to find out.
+I'm sure like myself, you must be thinking - hah, got so many songs meh?
+Huh...huh...
+I mean, there are many Christmas songs.
+Last Christmas, Rudolph the Red Nose Reindeer, there are many Christmas songs but are there enough songs to last one whole day?
+But that was what I was curious to find out.

-So our family tuned in to the station, it is nice.
+So our family tuned in to the station, it's nice.
 Christmasy, some snow, it's a nice feeling.
 We don't get that here in Singapore.
-But after a while, I realized, that they had to recycle the songs.
-And maybe it's the same song but a different singer or a different version, that's all, that's how they have a Christmas station.
+But after a while I realized, that they had to recycle the songs.
+And maybe it's the same song but a different singer or a different version, that's all.
+That's how they have a Christmas station.

-Well, I think about that for the sermons, every Christmas churches across the globe will preach a Christmas sermon.
+Well, I think about that for the sermons.
+Every Christmas, churches across the globe will preach a Christmas sermon.
 In a way, it will be the same passages.
-Matthew, Luke, Isaiah, but I hope you will not be bore today because it's like a new singer, huh, a new preacher.
+Matthew, Luke, Isaiah, but I hope you will not be bored today because it's like a new singer, huh, a new preacher.
 So I like us today to consider Christmas in the book of Isaiah.
 I'm going to do just a mini-series, two part mini-series looking at two passages in Isaiah that people regularly refer to for Christmas.

-On the surface, this is a straightforward passage, you would see these words printed in Christmas cards or even in shopping malls.
-And everybody can say, Ah, this is about Mary, the virgin who will give birth to Jesus and He will be called Emmanuel, this is a Christmas passage.
+On the surface, this is a straightforward passage.
+You would see these words printed in Christmas cards or even in shopping malls.
+And everybody can say, Ah, this is about Mary, the virgin who'll give birth to Jesus and He will be called Emmanuel - this is the Christmas passage.

 Two countries are ganging up together against its, against Judah, against the city of Jerusalem in particular.
 Ahaz is the king of Judah at this point of time, and he must be feeling really nervous about it.
 It's a two v one, not fair, and he is likely to fail.

-Isaiah saw through it all and in verse 13, says, Hear, then, O, house of David!
-Is it too little for you to weary men, that you weary my God also.
-He exposes Ahaz' hypocrisy and wickedness.
+Isaiah saw through it all and in verse 13 says, Hear then, O house of David!
+Is it too little for you to weary men, that you weary my God also?
+He exposes Ahaz's hypocrisy and wickedness.
 And he also, Isaiah also says that this rejection, this despising of God, this refusal to submit to God is typical, is emblematic of the nation of Israel, the house of David.
-So, Isaiah confronts Ahaz, and also now confronts the nation of Judah and say you guys are a sinful bunch.
+So Isaiah confronts Ahaz and also now confronts the nation of Judah and say, you guys are a sinful bunch.

 So even though you're sinful against Me, even though you're unfaithful to Me, I will not give up on you.
-That's the context, that's the richness of this promise that if you take it out of isolation and put it on a Christmas card, or on the walls of the mall, people may not understand that this is God's unswerving, loving, unconditional favor, His loving kindness to the people of Israel, when they least deserve it.
+That's the context!
+That's the richness of this promise that if you take it out of isolation and put it on a Christmas card or on the walls of the mall, people may not understand that this is God's unswerving, loving, unconditional favor, His loving kindness to the people of Israel when they least deserved it.
 So that I think has to be deeply appreciated.

 The difficulty here is this, as far as we know, during the time of Isaiah, during the time of Ahaz, there is no record of any virgin giving birth to a son.
-There's none.
-So commentators and preachers struggle to say, this is the sign given to Ahaz, a virgin shall be with child, because we don't read off someone like that.
+There's none!
+So commentators and preachers struggle to say, this is the sign given to Ahaz - a virgin shall be with child, because we don't read of someone like that.

 In their own desperation, they try to find some possibilities.
 One possibility, they say is Hezekiah.
 But you know, Hezekiah is another king that will come along.
 But as far as commentators could tell, Hezekiah was already born before this promise is given.